felipegutierrez/crypto-miners-demo/README.md

 ]
 ```

-### Executing some processing with Spark lib
+### Executing some processing with Spark

 #### Using Spark SQL

-Listing all movies from a file: `curl http://localhost:9000/api/listAll`
+ - Listing all movies from a file: `curl http://localhost:9000/api/listAll`
-Counting how many movies there is listed in the file: `curl http://localhost:9000/api/count`
+ - Counting how many movies there is listed in the file: `curl http://localhost:9000/api/count`
-Rating all the movies from two files: movies.csv and ratings.csv: `http://localhost:9000/api/rate`
+ - Rating all the movies from two files: movies.csv and ratings.csv: `http://localhost:9000/api/rate`
-Listing all movies by genre: `http://localhost:9000/api/listByGenre?genres=Comedy,Romance`
+ - Listing all movies by genre: `http://localhost:9000/api/listByGenre?genres=Comedy,Romance`

 #### Using Spark context

-Listing popular movies (count, movieId): `http://localhost:9000/api/popularMovies`
+ - Listing popular movies (count, movieId): `http://localhost:9000/api/popularMovies`